12mashok/SmudgeDetection/README.md

     extractImages(directory) reads tiff images in a specified directory as numpy arrays. detectSmudges(image) returns center coordinates of 6x6 rectangles bounding smudges detected. drawSmudges(image, locations) draws rectangles around detected smudges on image.

-"AlgorithmDescription.pdf" contains more information on the algorithm implementation and describes a use case.